-In Discrete Math., 44(1983) 331-334, Problem 38, Fraenkel raised questions concerning the computational complexity (see E1 below) of octal games.
+In Discrete Math., 44 (1983), pp. 331-334, Problem 38, Fraenkel raised questions concerning the computational complexity (see Section E1 below) of octal games.
 In Problem 39, he and Kotzig define partizan octal games in which distinct octals are assigned to the two players.
-The article by Mesdal, in this volume, shows that in many cases, if the game is "all-small" (WW, pp. 229-262, LIP, pp. 183-207), then the atomic weights are arithmetic periodic.
+Mesdal [2009] show that in many cases, if the game is "all-small" (WW, pp. 229-262; LIP, pp. 183-207), then the atomic weights are arithmetic periodic.
+(See Section E13 for an explanation of the new name "dicot" games.)
 In Problem 40, Fraenkel introduces poset games, played on a partially ordered set of heaps, each player in turn selecting a heap and then removing a nonnegative number of beans from this heap and from each heap above it in the ordering, at least one heap being reduced in size.
 For posets of height one, new regularities in the nim-sequence can occur; see Horrocks and Nowakowski [2003].